The Story Behind: Carnival of the Animals

 At the time, Camille Saint-Saëns at the height of his musical and compositional career.
 By the year 1886, he had garnered widespread public acclaim and was known as a serious and mature composer.
 Saint-Saëns was already well-admired by the public for previous piano and violin concertos as well as other orchestral pieces.
 The pianist, organist, and composer had also published and performed several operas by that time.
 Although his operas didn’t gain much public traction in the moment, they didn’t diminish his reputation either.

-By the mid- to late 1870s, Saint-Saëns was enjoying positive receptions in his honor across the European continent, adding to his reputation as a respected composer with his Danse Macabre in 1874, a superb First Cello Concerto, Op.
+By the mid-to-late 1870s, Saint-Saëns enjoyed positive receptions in his honor across the European continent, adding to his reputation as a respected composer with his Danse Macabre in 1874, a superb First Cello Concerto, Op.
 33, and a fourth piano concerto in 1875.

 Of course for the true composer “a restorative vacation” rarely means a complete break from music because the entire world is filled with song and inspiration.
 While he may have put his Third Symphony on hold for a bit, Saint-Saëns’ creative and artistic soul became entranced by the musical interpretation of the animals he had witnessed both in the small Austrian vacation town as well as throughout his world travels.
 (In addition to being a musical genius, Saint-Saëns was an avid world traveler, archaeologist, and writer.)